vicakoyo/victor-ai-automation/projects/06-operational-ai-intelligence/README.md

 ## Overview

-The Operational AI Intelligence System is a workplace automation designed to turn recurring organisational information into useful intelligence about operational problems and potential opportunities for AI-enabled improvement.
+The Operational AI Intelligence System is a workplace automation designed to connect emerging AI capabilities with real operational problems identified across the business.

-The system consists of two connected workflows:

-1. **AI Intelligence Collector** — reviews information generated across departmental meetings and identifies recurring themes, blockers, operational issues and areas where AI or automation may be useful.
+The system was developed around information and themes emerging from recurring departmental meetings, including blockers, repetitive work, process friction and areas where teams could potentially benefit from AI or automation.

+Rather than simply circulating general AI news, the objective was to make AI discovery more relevant to the organisation's actual operating needs.

+The implementation uses two related Make.com workflows:

+1. **AI Intelligence Collector** — gathers relevant AI and technology intelligence, processes individual results and stores useful records for later use.
-2. **AI Weekly Curated Publisher** — converts the collected intelligence into a structured weekly output, including relevant observations and potential tools or approaches worth exploring.
+2. **AI Weekly Curated Publisher** — retrieves the accumulated intelligence, consolidates it, uses AI to prepare a curated weekly update and publishes the result through Microsoft Teams.

-The objective was not simply to distribute AI news.

-The system was designed to connect AI adoption to real operational problems being discussed inside the business.
+The result is a simple collection-to-publication pipeline for ongoing operational AI intelligence.

 ---

 ## Business Problem

-AI tools change quickly, but simply sharing lists of new tools does not necessarily improve a business.
+AI tools and capabilities change quickly.

+However, repeatedly sharing lists of new tools does not necessarily help an organisation improve.

-A more useful question is:
+A more useful approach is to start with questions such as:

-> What problems are teams actually experiencing, and where could AI or automation make a meaningful difference?
+> What problems are teams actually experiencing?

-Departmental meetings already contain useful operating information such as:

-- recurring blockers;
-- administrative bottlenecks;
-- repeated manual tasks;
-- communication problems;
-- information-flow issues;
-- process inefficiencies;
-- emerging priorities.

-The challenge is that this information is distributed across different conversations and can be difficult to review systematically.

-The system was developed to turn those recurring operational signals into structured intelligence.
+> Which blockers keep appearing?

+> Where is repetitive administrative work occurring?

+> Where could AI or workflow automation realistically improve the process?

+Recurring departmental meetings already provide useful signals about operational challenges, priorities and friction.

+The challenge is then connecting those internal problems with relevant external AI developments and turning the resulting information into something concise enough for regular review.

+The Operational AI Intelligence System was designed to support that process.

 ---